 Whether you are collaborating with a particular Influencer for the first time, or whether you are in the midst of an Influencer marketing project, monitor your performance.
 If you want to make the most of your Influencer marketing efforts, you need to conduct constant content tracking and analysis of Influencer Marketing campaigns.

 It is important to track your overall social media performance and, at the same time, track active Influencer campaigns.

 As brands are entering into partnerships with Influencers, they are conducting content analysis to measure the performance on such projects.
 Measuring the engagement as well as the other important metrics with the help of social media analytics tools, brands are assessing their Influencer programs.

 Unbox Social is a social media analytics tool with the help of which brands can measure the performance of such Influencer marketing projects.
-The comprehensive dashboard also allows you to track specific Influencers through the Industry Feed feature.
+Get in-depth insights about Influencers and Influencer Marketing Campaigns with Unbox Social’s Influencer Suite.

 6. Investing In Longer-Term Influencer Marketing Projects

-Influencer marketing in 2019 will be all about long-term collaborations with brands.
-Going beyond the one off or simple 1-month Influencer marketing programs, brands are now moving into long term projects.
+Influencer marketing in 2020 will be all about long-term collaborations with brands.
+Going beyond the one-off or simple 1-month Influencer marketing programs, brands are now moving into long term projects.
 With a view to tapping into the potential of Influencers’ skills as creators and marketeers, brands are engaging in 3-month, 6-month, and even 1-year long collaborations.

 7. Transparency Between Brands and Influencers

 In the wake of Instagram’s crackdown on accounts with fake followers, brands have become careful in going for Influencers with authentic followings.
 Many brands have committed to avoiding relationships with Influencers having fake followers.